-IDFC FIRST Bharat Limited (formerly known as IDFC Bharat Limited) (the 'Company') is a wholly owned subsidiary of IDFC FIRST Bank Limited (the 'Parent').
+IDFC FIRST Bharat Limited (the 'Company') is a wholly owned subsidiary of IDFC FIRST Bank Limited (the 'Parent').
 The Company provides business correspondent services to its parent.
-The Company is domiciled in India and has its registered office atS.A.N.Complex, No.4, Williams Road, Cantonment, Tiruchirappalli Tamil Nadu, India.
-The Company had changed its name from IDFC Bharat Limited to IDFC FIRST Bharat Limited with effect from 29 April 2019.
+The Company is domiciled in India and has its registered office at S.A.N.Complex, No.4, Williams Road, Cantonment, Tiruchirappalli Tamil Nadu, India.

-The financial statements were approved by the Board of Directors and authorized for issue on 02 May 2020.
+The financial statements were approved by the Board of Directors and authorized for issue on 23 April 2021.